 High yield from green mass

 It is possible to use not only waste as a substrate for biogas but also specially grown green mass.
-In the tropics and subtropics, perennial elephant grass (royal, Sudanese, Napier grass) is widespread.
-The feature of Napier grass is high yield (3 cuts per year).
+In the tropics and subtropics, Napier grass is widespread.
+The other names are King grass, royal grass, Sudanese grass, perennial elephant grass.
+The feature of Napier grass is high yield 40-70 tonnes per cut and 3 cuts per year.
 This grass is also a forage crop.

 The construction of decentralized biogas plants, for generating power on islands or in remote areas of developing tropical countries, is especially feasible.